legendcodermartino1245/ldac-optimization-guide/README.md

 These steps eliminate all stored codec profiles, Fast Pair metadata, Developer Option overrides, and app-based LDAC reassertions:

 1. **Hardware Reset headphones** → `#1`
-   *(Power + Custom button for 7 seconds — wipes firmware profile and pairing data)* if you hear paring right after boot it works and you can safely turn the headphones off with the button on the headphones
+   *(Power + Custom button for 7 seconds — wipes firmware profile and pairing data)*
+   ✅ If you hear **“Pairing”** immediately after boot, it confirms a clean reset.
+   You can safely **power off the headphones** at this point using the button — no profile has been stored yet.

 2. **Reset Network Settings on phone** → `#4`
-   `Settings → General Management → Reset → Reset network settings`
+   `Settings → General Management → Reset → Reset Wi-Fi and Bluetooth settings`
+   *(Same as old “Reset Network Settings” — this clears Samsung’s override memory)*

 3. **Clear Storage of**:
    - Sony Music Center → `#9`
    - Headphones Connect (Sound Connect) → `#10`
    - Bluetooth Codec Changer (BCC) → `#11`
+   🔒 Ensure each app is **fully closed or force-stopped** before and after clearing storage to avoid re-initializing old settings.

 4. **Forget Bluetooth device** → `#5`
    `Settings → Connections → Bluetooth → [Headphones] → Forget`